-Option Description Enable and Configure Web Start Server When enabled, administrators can download and start the Management Client from a web page instead of installing the Management Client locally.
-Enable and Configure SMC Web Access When enabled, administrators can access the SMC in a web browser.
+Option Description Enable and Configure SMC Web Access When enabled, administrators can access the SMC in a web browser.
 You can run the Management Client in a web browser instead of installing the Management Client locally.
-On Linux platforms, xvfb-run must be installed under /usr/bin.
+On Linux platforms, xvfb-run must be installed under /wsr/bin .
 You can specify another path in the Management Server properties after the installation has completed.
-Enable NSX Service (Linux only) When enabled, allows integrating NSX with Forcepoint NGFW.
-Note: NSX integration with Forcepoint NGFW is not yet supported.
+Enable NSX Service (Linux only) When enabled, allows integrating NSX-V with Forcepoint NGFW.
 256-bit Security Strength When enabled, 256-bit encryption is used for communication between the Management Server and the NGFW Engines.
 This option is selected by default.